 It is best practice to ask someone how they would like to be described, rather than make an assumption.

 A simple but very important point that I agree with wholeheartedly.
 The only person who truly understands a disabled person’s condition is the disabled person themselves.
 So just stay calm and don’t be shy or worried.
 Just let the person explain their condition and/or what assistance they do or don’t need, as much or as little as they feel comfortable saying, and everything should be fine.
-It’s the sort of thing I spoke about in a little vlog I did last year about interacting with disabled people.
+It’s the sort of thing I discussed in my post last year about interacting with disabled people.